Carmendelope/system-model/README.md

 ```

 ## Integration test
 Some integration tests are included.
-To execute those, set up the following environment variables.​ The execution of
-integration tests may have collateral effects on the state of the platform. **DO NOT execute those tests in production**,
-after each test, the tables are truncated
+The execution of integration tests may have collateral effects on the state of the platform. **DO NOT execute those tests in production**.
+After each test, the tables are truncated.

-​The following table contains the variables that activate the integration tests
+​The following table contains the variables that activate the integration tests:

 | Variable  | Example Value | Description |
  | ------------- | ------------- |------------- |